VaclavElias/vaclavelias2.github.io/vaclavelias.github.io/archive.md

 ---
 layout: page
-title: Blog Archive - Vaclav Elias
+title: Blog Archive
 tags: search
 ---
-Blog Archive
+ Welcome to the Blog Archive page.
+Explore the blog's archive of .NET and C# posts, organized by year.
+Catch up on past content and discover new insights, tips, and inspiration.
 <!-- excerpt -->
-# Archive
 {% assign reversedPosts = collections.blog | reverse %}
 {% for year in collections.yearList %}
 <h3>{{ year }}</h3>